 SHIELD is an active defense knowledge base MITRE is developing based on 10 years of adversary engagement experience the organization has gathered and analyzed.
 This knowledge spans the range from high-level, CISO ready considerations of opportunities and objectives to practitioner-friendly discussions of the Tactics, Techniques, and Procedures (TTPs) available to defenders.

-The third piece of the puzzle, Azure Sentinel, is a scalable, cloud-native, security information event management (SIEM) and security orchestration automated response (SOAR) solution designed to make it easier for a defender to deal with a higher volume of increasingly sophisticated attacks.
+The third piece of the puzzle, Microsoft Sentinel, is a scalable, cloud-native, security information event management (SIEM) and security orchestration automated response (SOAR) solution designed to make it easier for a defender to deal with a higher volume of increasingly sophisticated attacks.

 Another element MITRE is bringing in that may play a larger role in Trustwave's solution in the future, is MITRE Engage.
 MITRE describes Engage as "a framework for discussing and planning adversary engagement, deception, and denial activities."
 Engage uses adversary behavior that has been observed in the wild and then use that knowledge to develop defensive measures.
 ENGAGE will eventually replace SHIELD.

 David Broggy is a Principal cyber architect at Trustwave focusing on Cloud(AWS, Azure, GCP),SIEM, SOAR, CASB, Zero Trust, Purple Teaming, EDR, ATT&CK and Database Auditing.
-I also specialize in several third-party products: Splunk, QRadar, Azure Sentinel, Netskope and PAN XSOAR & XDR.
+I also specialize in several third-party products: Splunk, QRadar, Microsoft Sentinel, Netskope and PAN XSOAR & XDR.
 My active certifications include Azure Admin (AZ103), Azure Security Admin (AZ500) and CISSP.